wendyqnguyen/4rm/README.md

 ## Usage

 - Navigate to project folder
 - Run command "npm start".
-The default work for this server is 3011
+The default work for this server is 3011.
+To test the API endpoint, use: http://localhost:3011

 Demo videos: